dustinpfister/blog_posts/_posts/js-javascript-example-tool-source-layer-2d.md

 ## 3 - Conclusion

 For this example I just wanted to make a simple source layer module as a way to pull a basic feature out of another javaScript prototype that I was working on that had to do with a source layer.
 So in other words I was working on another project that is like this one only it was another kind of drawing program that has to do with creating a set of points.
+I might get around to writing a post on that one to at some point sooner or later, but I would like to do some more work on it before doing so, and I think that I will be wanting to work what I have made for this example into that one when it comes to making additional revisions of it.